PaoloAttardi/Big_Data/README.md

 ## Run an Algorithm

-The command `python run_algorithm.py --algorithm <algorithm_name> --dataset <dataset_name>` will run an algorithm on the specified dataset.
+The command `python run_algorithm.py --algorithm <algorithm_name> --dataset <dataset_name> --locally` will run an algorithm on the specified dataset.
 By default, an algorithm runs inside its Docker container.
 If you want to run it locally, add the parameter `--locally`.

 The results of a run are stored in `results/<dataset_name>/<algorithm_name>.csv`.